jjmchew/jjmchew.github.io/rubymethods.md

 ## Float
 - `[float].ceil( [num] )` [num] is number of decimal places to return (note this rounds *up*)
+- `[float].round( )` : give the number of decimal places to round float to (e.g., `answer.round(2)`)
+  - note:  if the number has no decimal places (i.e., an integer), it will default to displaying with only 1 decimal place, even if 2 are defined within round.
+To always display 2 decimal places, need to use `format( )`.

 ## Loops